Best Credit Card Combo Strategy

 • Net value — rewards earned minus annual fees — is the only number that matters.
 A $325 card returning $800 in value beats a no-fee card returning $400.

-The challenge is that more cards also mean more complexity.
-The goal is not to collect as many cards as possible — it is to cover every dollar at the highest possible rate with the fewest cards needed to do it.
-Two or three cards is the right range for most people.
+One caution before the blueprints: the goal is not to collect cards.
+It is to cover every dollar at the highest possible rate with the fewest cards needed to do it.
+For most people that means two or three — beyond that, complexity typically outweighs the additional earning.

 The Two-Card Setup